graysentinel/breathandblood/cairn-srd.md

 #### Crusader

-**Healing Hands** - The touch of your hands brings succor to the wounded.
+**Divine Respite** - The touch of your hands brings succor to the wounded.
 Once per day, spare a wounded or dying creature's life with a touch.
 **Favor** - You are favored by a deity.
 When you perform a righteous or pious act according to your god's tenets, add 1 to your Favor Pool.
 You may spend your entire accumulated Favor Pool to add that value to any attack roll or saving throw.

 |                                   |